Foreword

 CCI approaches its advocacy work through the framework of power, opportunity, and protections.
 What upstream policy issues can we reimagine to ensure power is equally distributed, especially to those who have historically been disempowered?
 How can our efforts provide equal opportunities to artists, regardless of their background?
 And especially in the case of the Guide, how are we guaranteeing artists a sense of protection of their livelihood, culture, and dignity as vital participants in our society?

 With this framing, we are focused not only on passing and reforming policy but also on ensuring its implementation is working as it was intended.
-The Copyright Claims Board Guide was developed out of this desire: to hold new policy and public resources accountable for what they were designed to do and to center the voices and needs of those they were designed to bring justice to.
+This Guide was developed out of this desire: to hold new policy and public resources accountable for what they were designed to do and to center the voices and needs of those they were designed to bring justice to.

 CCI’s work is only possible because of our dedicated community and partnerships.
 Helping to turn the Guide into a reality were the amazing students and staff of Stanford University’s Juelsgaard Intellectual Property and Innovation Clinic, including: